henryleach/grey-book/README.md

 - A long, warm, rich aftertaste with hints of an autumn bonfire, like a good whisky

 ## Installation

+You will need to use Hugo extended for this theme, as it converts images that appear in list pages to WebP format.

 ### As Git Submodule